elben/elben.github.io/posts/2015-11-22-the-end-of-dynamic-languages.markdown

 This uncertainty wrecks productivity.
 Every library function you call, unless you have it memorized, requires hunting down the source or test files for examples on how to use it.
 Every map you get back requires a `println` to know what it contains.

-Clojure, you see, is powerful.
-But all that power is given to the programmer without any support to help us wield that power.
+Yes, Clojure is powerful.
+But power without support, without someone showing us how to wield that power, can only corrupt.
+I'm not talking about human philosophy here—just code.
+Which one of us has not suffered from Ruby's metaprogramming, or Clojure's maps?
+We are both inflictor and victim.

-### Do DSLs empower or confuse?
+### An example: do DSLs empower or confuse?
-Let's talk about DSLs.
-Clojurians (and all Lisp programmers) love DSLs, and Clojure data structures lend itself well to be used as a DSL.
+Let's talk about the corrupting power of Clojure DSLs.
+Clojurians love DSLs, and Clojure data structures lend itself well to be used in that way.

 But I think there is something wrong with this.